-If MSF decides to provide a grant, loan, investment, or other economic assistance from the Michigan Strategic Site Readiness Fund to an eligible applicant after considering the above criteria, it would have to enter into a written agreement with the applicant that clearly and concisely includes all of the terms and conditions relating to the grant, loan, investment, or other economic assistance as determined and documented by the MSF board, including at least all of the following:
+If MSF determines to provide a grant, loan, investment, or other economic assistance from the Michigan Strategic Site Readiness Fund to an eligible applicant after considering the above criteria, MSF would have to enter into a written agreement with the applicant that clearly and concisely includes all of the terms and conditions relating to the grant, loan, investment, or other economic assistance as determined and documented by the MSF board, including at least all of the following:

-- Specific dates and benchmarks for the applicant to receive a grant, loan, investment, or other assistance, including conditions for the disbursement of funds in installments. - For a grant, loan, investment, or other assistance provided to an end user of the site, a clawback and specific repayment provision for failure to comply with the agreement. - A provision that all money subject to a clawback or repayment provision must be paid within 30 days of notification by MSF.
+Specific dates and benchmarks for the eligible applicant to receive a grant, loan, investment, or other economic assistance, including conditions for the disbursement of funds in installments.

+- For a grant, loan, investment, or other economic assistance provided to an end user of the site, a clawback and specific repayment provision if the person fails to comply with the written agreement. - A provision that all money subject to a clawback or repayment provision must be paid within 30 days of notification by MSF.
 Amounts not paid within 30 days would be subject to a penalty of 1% per month, prorated on a daily basis. - A provision that if the applicant files for bankruptcy, the state is a secured creditor and must have first priority over other creditors if the applicant is in default under the written agreement to the extent allowed by law. - An audit provision that requires MSF to verify that the established benchmarks for the project have been met.

-In making an award for a mega-strategic site without a specifically identified end user, MSF would have to prepare, in collaboration with the applicant, a mega-strategic site investment strategy and spending plan that details the sequence and cost of anticipated investments in the selected site, the benchmarks for bringing the site to a marketable condition, and the marketing strategy for the site.
+In making an award for a mega-strategic site that does not have a specifically identified end used, MSF would have to prepare, in collaboration with the eligible applicant, a mega-strategic site investment strategy and spending plan that details the sequence and cost of anticipated investments in the selected mega-strategic site, the benchmarks for bringing the mega-strategic site to a marketable condition, and the marketing strategy for the mega-site.
 Each plan would have to have the objective of establishing a certified mega-strategic site under a nationally recognized third-party certification program.